 Despite scathing reviews, DC’s 2016 film Suicide Squad was a financial success, raking in more than $745 million worldwide.
-It should be no surprise then that Warner Bros.
+It should be no surprise that Warner Bros.
 Pictures announced plans for The Suicide Squad, a sequel that will follow a new team of villains forced to complete a dangerous mission.

-Directed by James Gunn, The Suicide Squad will be a soft reboot of the film franchise set within WB’s interconnected universe of DC Comics characters, but not a direct sequel to the 2016 film.
+Directed by James Gunn, The Suicide Squad will be a soft reboot of the film franchise set within WB’s interconnected universe of DC Comics characters, but it’s not a direct sequel to the 2016 film.
 The film has already assembled an impressive cast that includes several returning characters — including Margot Robbie as Harley Quinn — and a long list of newcomers to the DC Extended Universe, including John Cena, Taika Waititi, Idris Elba, Nathan Fillion, Peter Capaldi, and Pete Davidson.

-With The Suicide Squad scheduled to hit theaters August 6, 2021, here’s everything we know about the movie so far.
+With The Suicide Squad scheduled to hit theaters on August 6, 2021, here’s everything we know about the movie so far.

 A personal director’s note

 After principal filming wrapped in Atlanta in March, director James Gunn posted a picture of some of The Suicide Squad’s cast and crew, with an especially personal note.
 Most directors post something on social media after filming concludes but Gunn’s hits an especially poignant note.

 Gunn reveals that this film’s production was marred by personal tragedy.
 His father died two weeks before shooting started and his dog died two weeks before it ended.
 Naturally, that made work tough, but Gunn said that despite the circumstances, it was “the most fulfilling time I’ve ever had making a movie.”